murk-sy/manga-pr-guide/Guide.md

 ### ㊙️ Kanji

-Kanji (ie: 漢字) is a script based on Chinese Han characters, where each symbol represents a concept, basically either a noun or a verb.
+Kanji (ie: 漢字) is a script based on Chinese Han characters, where each character represents a concept, basically either a noun or a verb.
 There are 2000 to 3000 kanji in everyday use, and there is no exact count of how many there are in total - over 50 thousand at the very least.

 As an example, take 日本.
-Each symbol has multiple meanings:
+Each character has multiple meanings:
 * 日 - schedule, time, sunshine, day, date, sun
 * 本 - book, volume, work, body of work, oeuvre, volume, book, playscript, script, base

-Both symbols together mean "origin of the sun", which should remind you of the phrase "Land of the rising sun".
+Both characters together mean "origin of the sun", which should remind you of the phrase "Land of the rising sun".

 You can think of kanji sort of like using emoji instead of a homonym word in order to distinguish the intent.
 Both sound the same, but have distinctly different meanings.
 * She learned that a 🙇 is not always the best way to approach people.
 * She learned that a 🏹 is not always the best way to approach people.

-> 💡 An important note on kanji is that in addition of multiple meanings, each symbol has *at least* 2 different ways of reading them.
+> 💡 An important note on kanji is that in addition of multiple meanings, each character has *at least* 2 different ways of reading them.
 As names are written in kanji, they often include a reading aid (see Furigana).
 In manga, this sometimes leads to situations where a character will misread someone's name or a sign, which means the proofreader has to deal with the fallout of conveying the misunderstanding to the reader.

 #### 📛 Furigana